 - To find out the poverty level in different areas of the country

-This information can be used to take important decisions.
-For example, the government may take steps to eliminate poverty and improve the literacy rate in the country etc.
+This information can be used to make important decisions.
+For example, the government may take steps to eliminate poverty and improve the literacy rate in the country, etc.

 Manual Data Processing

 In this type, everything is done by hand.
 All types of calculations, processing, and operations, required to convert data into information, are performed by human beings.
 No machine is involved at any stage.
 This type was used before the invention of computers and other machines like calculators.

 But some small organizations may still use this type.

 A bookseller runs his shop.
 During the day, he sells different books and gets the price of a book from the customer.
 He stores the record of all transactions as data in the register.
 At the end of the day, he wants to know the following information: